makersacademy/takeaway-challenge/README.md

 Import TakeAway (`require './lib/takeaway'`).

 Import SmsInterface (`require './lib/sms_interface'`).

 Type `TakeAway.show_menu` to see what is on the menu.

 Place an order using this syntax: `TakeAway.order(15, '+4477....', {item_n: 3, quantity: 1}, {item_n: 1, quantity: 1})`, whereby 15 is the total cost of the order, followed by telephone number, followed by one hash per item, including item number and quantity.

+##Potential improvements
+The SmsInterface shoud be injected as a dependency into the TakeAway module (this is not the case currently).

+The next feature is to allow users to place orders directly from the phone.